Living Free Nights

 Breaking Free from Anger for Men

 A new group for men who are seeking to manage anger and find greater peace in their lives.
 Through discussion, helpful resource materials and prayer, participants will discover tools to deal with the core issues that can lead to anger and frustration.

 Grieving with Hope

 If you’ve suffered the passing of a family member or friend, it may be difficult to feel optimistic about the future.
 This can be a frustrating, lonely time as you face concerns for which there are no easy answers.
 Grieving with Hope will help you work through these issues and move toward rebuilding hope.
 Videos featuring interviews with grief and recovery specialists, real life case studies and other helpful tools are followed by group discussion with time to share about what’s going on in your personal journey as you receive support from the group.

 This group supports women who have suffered the loss of an infant due to miscarriage, stillbirth or early infant death and those who are dealing with the heartache of infertility.
-We also support women who are struggling with the emotional impact of an abortion.
 As group participants move through the grieving process, Hannah’s Hope seeks to create an environment where healing can begin.
 Through a weekly study with discussion, prayer and sharing, women strengthen one another and experience hope for the future.